EdgeNet-project/edgenet-project.github.io/client_deployment.md

 "set and forget" approach taken when running a server.
 This tutorial thus focuses on how to launch and control a client on EdgeNet.

-This tutorial steps you through three ways in which you could control a client:
+This tutorial steps you through the creation and deployment of a client on EdgeNet, which you then control in each of three ways:
 * via remote login
 * via remote execution
 * via a predefined set of instructions

 In this tutorial, you will create a Kubernetes pod that consists of a simple CentOS container.
 Into your container, you will install a network measurement tool called `paris-traceroute` tool, which allows you see